Hades: Cult and epithets

 Evidence for a cult connection is quite extensive, particularly in southern Italy, especially when considering the death symbolism included in Dionysian worship; statues of Dionysus found in the Ploutonion at Eleusis gives further evidence as the statue bears a striking resemblance to the statue of Eubouleus also known as the youthful depiction of the Lord of the underworld.
 The statue of Eubouleus is described as being radiant but disclosing a strange inner darkness.

-Both Hades and Dionysus were associated with a divine tripartite deity with Zeus.
-The Orphics in particular believed that Zeus and Hades were the same deity and portrayed them as such.
-This nature and aspect of Hades and Zeus displayed in the Orphic stories is the explanation for why both Hades and Zeus are considered to be the father of Orphic Dionysus-Zagreus.
-Orphics also described Zagreus as the son of Hades, while also regarding Zagreus as an aspect of Dionysus.
-The role of unifying Hades, Zeus and Dionysus as a single tripartite god was used to represent the birth, death and resurrection of a deity and to unify the 'shining' realm of Zeus and the dark realm of Hades that lay beneath the Earth.
+The Orphics believed that Zeus and Hades were the same deity and portrayed them as such.

 Among the other appellations under which Hades or Pluto is generally known, are the following: